webrecorder/behaviors/README.md

   -p, --port [port]                    The port the api server is to bind to (default: 3030) -h, --host [host]                    The host address the server is listen on (default: "127.0.0.1") -b, --behaviorDir [behaviorDir]      The path to the directory containing the build behaviors (default: "<path to wr-behaviors>/dist")
-  -m, --behaviorMetadata [medataPath]  The path to the behavior metadata (default: "<cwd>/dist/behaviorMetadata.js") --build-behaviors                    Should the api server build the behaviors for starting up -h, --help                           output usage information
+  -m, --behaviorMetadata [medataPath]  The path to the behavior metadata (default: "<path to wr-behaviors>/dist/behaviorMetadata.js")
+  --build-behaviors                    Should the api server build the behaviors for starting up -h, --help                           output usage information
 ```